 3. Sauté the beef

 Set the instant pot to 'sauté' and fry the beef until the outside turns brown.
 You might need to do this in two batches.
-Push it to one side when done and quickly fry the garlic, chilli and ginger for one minute until fragrant.
+Push it to one side when done and quickly fry the garlic, chili and ginger for one minute until fragrant.
 You can also sauté the meat on the stovetop if you prefer.

 4. Pressure cook the beef with the sauce